-Once they click the Setup button, step-by-step instructions follow for successful registration.
+Once they click Setup, step-by-step instructions follow for successful registration.

 If an end user is unable to enroll their YubiKey successfully, ensure that the token was successfully uploaded into the Okta platform.
 Navigate to the YubiKey Report found on the Reports page.
 Search by serial number for the end user who is attempting to enroll.

 - If the YubiKey is present in the YubiKey report, and the status is unassigned, the end user has potentially reprogrammed their YubiKey and overwritten the secrets associated with the YubiKey.
 This requires the admin to follow the instructions found in the Programming YubiKey for Okta file, which can be found in Configuring YubiKey Tokens, and upload again into the Okta platform.

 - If the YubiKey isn't present in YubiKey report, then the YubiKey secrets value has not been properly uploaded and must be uploaded again into the Okta platform.

 Best Practice: If a YubiKey is decoupled from its user, consider revoking the token from your system and reissuing the end user another unassigned YubiKey for enrollment.